Oracy in the classroom: a teacher's guide

 Oracy can be described as learning to talk and learning through talk.
 This article focuses on the latter, we are particularly interested in how using active discussions can form the foundation for pupils understanding of curriculum content.

 Enabling children to understand the different types of discussion roles available to them broadens their repertoire of classroom talk.
-As well as being a tool of communication, effective oracy skills enable pupils to participate in deep learning activities where they can exchange ideas, explore new areas and challenge assumptions.
+As well as being a tool of communication, effective oracy skills enable pupils to participate in deep learning activities where they can exchange ideas, engage in exploratory talk, and challenge assumptions.

 This area of pedagogy has particular significance for disadvantaged or low-attaining pupils.
 Within this article and the rest of the website you will find examples of how classroom talk can be used for knowledge acquisition and the development spoken language skills.
 Oracy is the art of speaking eloquently and persuasively.
 When someone speaks in a persuasive manner, they try to convince others of their point of view.
 While this type of communication is common in everyday life, it's also a fundamental part of the curriculum.